In this tutorial, we discuss what a crawler is in Amazon Web Services (AWS), and show you how to make your own Amazon Glue crawler.

 We need some sample data.
 Because we want to show how to join data in Glue, we need to have two data sets that have a common element.

-The data we use is from IMDB.
+In our AWS Glue crawler example, we’re using data from IMDB.
 We have selected a small subset (24 records) of that data and put it into JSON format.
 (Specifically, they have been formatted to load into DynamoDB, which we will do later.)

 One file has the description of a movie or TV series.
 The other has ratings on that series or movie.
 Since the data is in two files, it is necessary to join that data in order to get ratings by title.
 Glue can do that.